apache/mesos/docs/docker-containerizer.md

 ## Setup

-To run the slave to enable the Docker Containerizer, you must launch the slave with "docker" as one of the containerizers option.
+To run the agent to enable the Docker Containerizer, you must launch the agent with "docker" as one of the containerizers option.

-Example: `mesos-slave --containerizers=docker,mesos`
+Example: `mesos-agent --containerizers=docker,mesos`

-Each slave that has the Docker containerizer should have Docker CLI client installed (version >= 1.0.0).
+Each agent that has the Docker containerizer should have Docker CLI client installed (version >= 1.0.0).

-If you enable iptables on slave, make sure the iptables allow all traffic from docker bridge interface through add below rule:
+If you enable iptables on agent, make sure the iptables allow all traffic from docker bridge interface through add below rule:

     iptables -A INPUT -s 172.17.0.0/16 -i docker0 -p tcp -j ACCEPT